It’s natural for dogs to have the occasional itch, but when it persists, pet owners may wonder whether their canine has a case of fleas.

 - Residual efficacy of up to 12 weeks

-- Bites with different potencies for different dog sizes
+- Comes in chews with different potencies for different dog sizes

 - Can cause skin irritations